andrew/ultimate-awesome/README.md

 - [awesome-data-ui](https://github.com/editdata/awesome-data-ui) - Open source projects, demos, paid services, etc. that demonstrate approaches to editing & managing data through a user interface.
 - [awesome-software-engineering-research](https://github.com/FudanSELab/awesome-software-engineering-research) - A curated list of software engineering research, data set, tool.
 - [awesome-dev-first-security](https://github.com/hp271/awesome-dev-first-security) - A curated collection of tools and resources for building security with a developer first approach.
-- [awesome-monero](https://github.com/hundehausen/awesome-monero) - A curated list of awesome Monero libraries, tools, and resources.
+- [awesome-helio](https://github.com/i4Ds/awesome-helio) - A curated list of datasets, tools and papers for machine learning in heliophysics.
 - [awesome-hyperspectral-deep-learning](https://github.com/IRCAD/awesome-hyperspectral-deep-learning) - A curated list of papers and ressources linked to Deep Learning analysis of Hyperspectral Images.
 - [awesome-hummingbirds](https://github.com/jcmkk3/awesome-hummingbirds) - A list of keyboards inspired by the Hummingbird.
 - [awesome-micropython-lib](https://github.com/joeky888/awesome-micropython-lib) - Awesome MicroPython libs.
 - [awesome-operations-analytics](https://github.com/kevinkevin556/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
-- [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-datasets](https://github.com/kili-technology/awesome-datasets) - A comprehensive list of annotated training datasets classified by use case.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.